 My first stop was Dada Hari ni Vav, a carefully designed 500-year-old, which was originally built under the reign of one of the most prominent sultans of Gujarat named Mahmud Begada.
 A total delight to eyes, it offers a four-storeyed massive structure, all full of intricately carved walls and columns.
 The sunlight filtering through was making it look even more beautiful.

 It gets darker as you go deeper.
-I wondered how the artisans would have managed to see their work down there back then.
+I wondered how the artisans would have created such a masterpeice back in the days.

 Just behind the Dada Hari ni Vav is the mosque of Sultani, where tourists are totally allowed to walk in and even take photographs.
 This was also built about 1500 AD and is said to be the final resting place of Bai Harir.